vitobotta/hetzner-k3s/docs/Maintenance.md

 # Maintenance

-## Adding nodes
+## Adding Nodes

-To add one or more nodes to a node pool, just change the instance count in the configuration file for that node pool and re-run the create command.
+To add one or more nodes to a node pool, simply update the instance count in the configuration file for that node pool and run the create command again.

-**Important**: if you are increasing the size of a node pool created prior to v0.5.7, please see [this thread](https://github.com/vitobotta/hetzner-k3s/issues/80).

-## Scaling down a node pool
+## Scaling Down a Node Pool

-To make a node pool smaller:
+To reduce the size of a node pool:

-- decrease the instance count for the node pool in the configuration file so that those extra nodes are not recreated in the future
+1. Lower the instance count in the configuration file to ensure the extra nodes are not recreated in the future.
-- delete the nodes from Kubernetes (`kubectl delete node <name>`)
+2. Drain and delete the additional nodes from Kubernetes.
+These are typically the last nodes when sorted alphabetically by name (`kubectl drain Node` followed by `kubectl delete node <name>`).
-- delete the instances from the cloud console if the Cloud Controller Manager doesn't delete it automatically (make sure you delete the correct ones 🤭)
+3. Remove the corresponding instances from the cloud console if the Cloud Controller Manager doesn’t handle this automatically.
+Make sure you delete the correct ones!

-In a future release I will add some automation for the cleanup.

-## Replacing a problematic node
+## Replacing a Problematic Node

-- delete the node from Kubernetes (`kubectl delete node <name>`)
+1. Drain and delete the node from Kubernetes (`kubectl drain <name>` followed by `kubectl delete node <name>`).
-- delete the correct instance from the cloud console
+2. Delete the correct instance from the cloud console.
-- re-run the `create` command.
-This will re-create the missing node and have it join to the cluster
+3. Run the `create` command again.
+This will recreate the missing node and add it to the cluster.

-## Converting a non-HA cluster to HA
+## Converting a Non-HA Cluster to HA

-It's easy to convert a non-HA with a single master cluster to HA with multiple masters.
-Just change the masters instance count and re-run the `create` command.
-This will create a load balancer for the API server and update the kubeconfig so that all the API requests go through the load balancer.
+Converting a single-master, non-HA cluster to a multi-master HA cluster is straightforward.
+Increase the masters instance count and rerun the `create` command.
+This will set up a load balancer for the API server (if enabled) and update the kubeconfig to direct API requests through the load balancer or one of the master contexts.
+For production clusters, it’s also a good idea to place the masters in different locations (refer to [this page](Masters_in_different_locations.md) for more details).

-## Replacing the seed master
+## Replacing the Seed Master

-When creating a new cluster, the seed master (or first master) in a HA configuration is `master1`.
-The seed master will change if you delete `master1` due to some issues with the node so it gets recreated.
-Whenever the seed master changes, k3s must be restarted on the existing masters.
+In a new HA cluster, the seed master (or first master) is `master1`.
+If you delete `master1` due to issues and it gets recreated, the seed master will change.
+When this happens, restart k3s on the existing masters.

-___
+---

-## Upgrading to a new version of k3s
+## Upgrading to a New Version of k3s

-If it's the first time you upgrade the cluster, all you need to do to upgrade it to a newer version of k3s is run the following command:
+For the first upgrade of your cluster, simply run the following command to update to a newer version of k3s:

 ```bash
 hetzner-k3s upgrade --config cluster_config.yaml --new-k3s-version v1.27.1-rc2+k3s1
 ```

-So you just need to specify the new k3s version as an additional parameter and the configuration file will be updated with the new version automatically during the upgrade.
-To see the list of available k3s releases run the command `hetzner-k3s releases`.
+Specify the new k3s version as an additional parameter, and the configuration file will be updated automatically during the upgrade.
+To view available k3s releases, run the command `hetzner-k3s releases`.

-Note: (single master clusters only) the API server will briefly be unavailable during the upgrade of the controlplane.
+Note: For single-master clusters, the API server will be briefly unavailable during the control plane upgrade.

-To check the upgrade progress, run `watch kubectl get nodes -owide`.
-You will see the masters being upgraded one per time, followed by the worker nodes.
+To monitor the upgrade progress, use `watch kubectl get nodes -owide`.
+You will see the masters upgrading one at a time, followed by the worker nodes.

-NOTE: if you haven't used the tool in a while before upgrading, you may need to delete the file `cluster_config.yaml.example` in your temp folder to refresh the list of available k3s versions.

-### What to do if the upgrade doesn't go smoothly
+### What to Do If the Upgrade Doesn’t Go Smoothly

-If the upgrade gets stuck for some reason, or it doesn't upgrade all the nodes:
+If the upgrade stalls or doesn’t complete for all nodes:

-1. Clean up the existing upgrade plans and jobs, and restart the upgrade controller
+1. Clean up existing upgrade plans and jobs, then restart the upgrade controller:

 ```bash
 kubectl -n system-upgrade delete job --all